Office of Surveillance and Epidemiology (OSE) - Divisions

 Safety Evaluators and Medical Officers in DPV-I and DPV-II detect safety signals and assess safety-related issues for all marketed drug and therapeutic biologic products.
 They use a variety of surveillance tools including adverse event report data, published scientific literature, and preclinical, clinical, and pharmacologic knowledge of the products to provide scientific and clinical evaluation that leads to various regulatory actions and communications for safe use of the marketed products.

 Our epidemiologists review drug safety-related epidemiologic study protocols and study reports that are required of manufacturers as post marketing requirements (PMRs) and commitments; they also serve as the Agency lead in developing and formulating safety-related observational study PMRs directed at drug sponsors both prior to and during the post marketing period.
 They evaluate safety signals that arise by putting them into the context of drug use, the existing body of evidence in the scientific literature, and by mounting FDA-sponsored epidemiologic studies as needed to quantify and characterize drug safety risks detected through spontaneous reports or through systematic review of the scientific literature.
+In addition, our drug utilization team provides denominator data, or context, for understanding adverse event reports; for modeling drug risk based on usage patterns; and for calculating patient-based reporting rates.
+They also provide data that aid in increasing the FDA’s ability to request regulatory impact studies such as those authorized under Best Pharmaceuticals for Children Act (BPCA) to better understand the usefulness of drug labeling to clinicians.

 Drug Utilization Analysis Staff